lucasmreis/blogSource/src/posts/a-more-functional-approach-to-angular-with-baobab.md

 });
 ```

-One can refer to any part of the tree with a the `select` function:
+One can refer to any part of the tree with the `select` function:

 ```javascript
 var cartCursor = appState.select('cart');